eco747/eXact/README.md

 Woo, the time is displayed dynamically, just when I change `app_bar.title` ?
 Yes, in **eXact**, some members changes immediatly update elements.

+By the way, if you change the timer down to 10ms, look at the tree changes in your browser dev tools, the node is changed only when the content change - not always.

 Now, we will add some buttons in our BottomNavigationBar:

 ```javascript